TejasNeswi/ClassroomApplication/readme.md

-5:Create the first admin using the following code in query tool insert into userlogin (uname,upassword,umode)values('adminaccountname','password','admin',')
+5:Create the first admin using the following code in query tool insert into userlogin (uname,upassword,umode)values('adminaccountname','password','admin',') (to find out the password follow the steps:
+1:Enter an easy password in this step -> insert into userlogin (uname,upassword,umode)values('adminaccountname','password','admin',')

+2:Then start the server and enter the login details

+3:Come back to VS code or check the console there itself to find the hashed password , copy the password

+4:Then execute the following command in the query tool : delete from userlogin

+5:Enter the following code into the query tool insert into userlogin (uname,upassword,umode)values('adminaccountname','password','admin',') ->substituting the name of your choice to adminaccountname and the copied hash password with password
+)

 6:Create a table named materials with the following code in query tool create table materials (